-Greetings to the golden month of October!
-This week I felt it was a little colder, the mornings were damp, days shorter and oh it felt like a proper Autumn was headed our way!
-Our Autumn weekends are simple.
+Greetings to the golden season of Autumn!
+I love Autumn for all the exciting Autumn Outdoor Activities you can do with kids.
 Autumn is a perfect time for woodland walks, followed by blankets and hot chocolate and then a spot of woodland crafts with all the treasures filling your pockets from your walk.
+See below for our favourite Woodland Crafts for kids to make.

-The lovely clothing brand Joules have partnered with The Woodland Trust for their latest collection which is inspired by long Autumn walks in the woods and they have some really lovely printables to help your whole family explore your local woodland.
+The lovely clothing brand Joules have partnered with The Woodland Trust for their latest collection which is inspired by long Autumn walks in the woods to help your whole family explore your local woodland.
 Our Joules wellies are perfect for woodland walks.
 We didn’t need much encouragement to shake off the week with some weekend woodland strolling so we headed out, baskets in hand (because Autumn woods are full of treasures) and explored.
 The kiddos climbed trees, they filled their pockets with a stash of chestnuts and conkers, kicked the leaves and even discovered a beautiful pink mushroom.
-Elodie marvelled at the layers before stating that she wanted to ‘take it home as it matched her bedroom.’
+Elodie marvelled at the layers before stating that she wanted to ‘take it home as it matched her bedroom!!’
 Thankfully, we managed to persuade her that some leaves might be a better crafting material and distracted her by going on a hunt for forest animals instead!

 Woodland Crafts for Kids